How Do I Report Spam Email to Microsoft? Easy Way With DoNotPay

 It is a real disappointing fact that more than half of all emails are spam.
 Even though Microsoft is trying to create a smoother experience for their users, they still cannot stay toe to toe with spamming and phishing emails.
 Microsoft is doing its best to improve email filters, but spam emails always find a way to sneak in unnoticed.

 Fortunately, DoNotPay can show you how to permanently get rid of spammers without any chances of them coming back.
 All you have to do is:

-- Log into your DNP account using your web browser or the iOS app
+- Log into your DNP account using your web browser

 - Hover over the Spam Collector tab and click on it